EV rebates up to $9,000 in B.C., plus other updates

 "More and more people in British Columbia want to get an electric vehicle to save money on gas and reduce their carbon footprint," said Bruce Ralston, Minister of Energy, Mines and Low Carbon Innovation, in a BC Government news release on August 2.
 "We're improving our rebate program to make EVs more affordable and accessible for more families."

 The government says that, based on 2020 tax returns, 90% of British Columbians would be eligible for some form of new-EV rebate.
-Only those with individual incomes of over $100,000 and household incomes over $165,000 would be ineligible for a rebate.
+Only those with individual incomes of over $100,000 would be ineligible for a rebate.